Fall into Open Water Meter and Sewer Boxes in Atlanta

 What are your rights if you step into one of these open meters and get injured?
 Under the law of Georgia, a city must take ordinary reasonable care to keep the sidewalks in good repair.
 The rule is different for counties, so be careful.
 Counties are often immune.

 The city is liable if it was on actual or constructive notice that the cover was broken on missing.
 Constructive notice means that the cover was missing long enough that there is no way the city should not have noticed and addressed the problem.

 Susan Swann v.
 City of Atlanta

-The Plaintiff broke their tibia and fibia and had surgery after stepping into an open water meter filled with leaves.
-The City initially denied knowing that the cover was missing but there was a Creative Loafing article from before the fall with the actual open hole on the Cover.
-The City realized they would be foolish to argue that there was no constructive knowledge and paid $275,000 to settle the case.
+The Plaintiff broke their tibia and fibula and had surgery after stepping into an open water meter filled with leaves.
+The city initially denied knowing that the cover was missing but there was a Creative Loafing article from before the fall with the actual open hole on the cover.
+The city realized they would be foolish to argue that there was no constructive knowledge and paid $275,000 to settle the case.